 - If the customer holds a commercial driver license.

 - If the license has the word “TEMPORARY” printed on it.

-- Renew a driver license or ID card in office (no changes): If you do not require any changes to your information, the only required documentation to renew in-person is your proof of identification such as your Florida Driver License or ID card.
+- Renew a driver license or ID card in office (no changes): If you do not require any changes to your information and you ARE Real ID compliant, to renew in-person present your proof of identification such as your Florida Driver License or ID card.

 - Update photo in office: To update your photo you must provide your proof of identification such as your Florida Driver License or ID card.

-- Update name/name change: If your name has changed due to marriage, divorce, or personal reasons, you will need to update your name with the Social Security Administration before updating your driver’s license or ID card.
+- Update name/name change in office: If your name has changed due to marriage, divorce, or personal reasons, you will need to update your name with the Social Security Administration before updating your driver’s license or ID card.
 In order to change your name on your driver license or ID card you may provide your US Passport reflecting your new name OR your Social Security card reflecting your new name along with your certified name change documents such as a court order, marriage certificate, or divorce decree.
-NOTE: If you are presenting a US birth certificate that reflects a name other than your current name (if you are not REAL ID compliant), you are required to present an original or certified copy of the court order, marriage certificate, or divorce decree showing how you obtained your current name.

 - Update the address in office: Customers may not use their current driver license or ID card as proof of residential address.
 Customers must submit TWO different documents with their residential address (printouts or faxes of these documents are acceptable).
 Residential address documents include, but are not limited to: